scipy-conference/scipy_proceedings/papers/marcel_caraciolo/marcel_caraciolo.rst

 accuracy evaluation of a recommender.
 But another important step for a recommender life-cycle is to turn it into a deployable production-ready web service.

-We are extending Crab allowing developers to deploy a recommender as a stand-alone component of your application architecture, rather than embed it inside your application.
+We are extending Crab in order to allow developers to deploy a recommender as a stand-alone component of your application architecture, rather than embed it inside your application.
 One common approach is to expose the recommendations over the web via simple HTTP or web services protocols such as SOAP or REST.
 One advantage using this service is that the recommender is deployed as a web- accessible service as independent component in a web container or a standalone process.
 In the other hand, this adds complexity,